The 2019 UN Disarmament fellows

-Pursuant to the established practice, the Secretary-General of the United Nations has initiated the 2014 United Nations Programme of Fellowships on Disarmament by a note verbale, as follows:
+Pursuant to the established practice, the United Nations Office for Disarmament Affairs has initiated the 2020 United Nations Programme of Fellowships on Disarmament by a note verbale

 The United Nations Programme of Fellowships on Disarmament was launched by the General Assembly at its first special session devoted to disarmament in 1978.

 The Programme aims at the training and specialization of national officials in more Member States, particularly in the developing countries, and to enable them to participate more effectively in international deliberating and negotiating fora.